-HIGHWAY - Includes The entire width between the paved portion boundary lines of all highways, roads every publicly maintained way that is open to the use of the public for purposes of vehicular and streets, including all shoulders, whether paved /or unpaved, within the town. pedestrian traffic.
-44 exclusively upon stationary rails or tracks.
+HIGHWAY - The entire width between the boundary lines of every publicly maintained way that is open to the use of the public for purposes of vehicular and/or pedestrian traffic.

-VEHICLE - Every device in, upon or by which any person or property is or may be transported or drawn upon a highway, including licensed vehicles, except devices moved by human power or used
+VEHICLE - Every device in, upon or by which any person or property is or may be transported or drawn upon a highway, including licensed vehicles, except devices moved by human power or used exclusively upon stationary rails or tracks.

 § 183-8.
-All-night parking.
 Parking restrictions.
-45
+4

-- A. The parking of vehicles is hereby prohibited on all public streets, highways or roadways within the Town of Henrietta between 2:00 a.m. and 9:00 a.m. from November 1 to April 1 of each year. - B. 15.
-When deemed advisable in the interest of public safety, including snow removal, the Town Supervisor or Highway Superintendent may prohibit parking and stopping as necessary, and all pedestrians and drivers of vehicles shall comply with those regulations.
+- A. The parking of vehicles is hereby prohibited on all public streets, highways or roadways within the Town of Henrietta between 2:00 a.m. and 9:00 a.m. from November 1 to April 1 of each year. - B. When deemed advisable in the interest of public safety, including snow removal, the Town Supervisor or Highway Superintendent may prohibit parking and stopping as necessary, and all pedestrians and drivers of vehicles shall comply with those regulations.

 § 183-9.
-Removal of vehicles. $\frac{46}{}$
+Removal of vehicles.
+5